 People travel to Colorado from all around the world to enjoy world-class skiing, hiking, biking, river rafting, camping, and many other outdoor activities.
 But they also visit the state for its rich heritage and exciting cultural institutions and activities.
 The state is simply filled with more fantastic tourist attractions than it is possible to list.
 But just a few examples include Red Rocks Amphitheater, the Great Sand Dunes of the San Luis Valley, and the mountain towns of Vail, Aspen, and Breckenridge.

-Of course, the state also offers terrific culinary possibilities, which is why nearly 57,000 new jobs in the food and drink sector are projected to be created between 2014 and 2024.***
+Of course, the state also offers terrific culinary possibilities, which is why over 62,000 new jobs in the food and drink sector are projected to be created between 2016 and 2026.***